Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Introduction

-However, direct reuse of FMEA knowledge across different manufacturing lines remains challenging.
-Worksheets are organized in tabular form, which helps record essential information but does not explicitly represent the relationships among functions, failures, causes, and effects, making structured retrieval and reasoning less effective.
-In addition, heterogeneity in products, equipment, and terminology across lines obscures shared fault patterns and introduces line-specific noise.
-This heterogeneity also extends to process flows since failures and their causes often depend on the sequence of operations.
-Even if similar failures occur in different lines, the underlying causes may differ due to variations in process order.
-As a result, potential causes that should be comparable across lines become difficult to recognize, and reasoning can lead to inconsistent or incomplete results.
-These limitations constrain the transferability of FMEA knowledge and motivate the search for methods that improve its reusability in fault cause identification.
+However, direct reuse of FMEA knowledge across different manufacturing lines remains challenging, primarily due to various forms of heterogeneity inherent in manufacturing systems.
+First, manufacturing lines often exhibit structural heterogeneity, arising from differences in product configurations, equipment compositions, and functional decompositions, which leads to variations in how failures and their causes are represented.
+Second, semantic heterogeneity is prevalent across FMEA worksheets, where inconsistent terminology, line-specific failure naming, and implicit expert knowledge obscure shared fault patterns.
+Moreover, the tabular representation of FMEA further exacerbates this semantic heterogeneity, as relationships among cells are only implicitly encoded in rows and columns.
+Third, heterogeneity also extends to process order, as failures and their underlying causes are strongly conditioned by the sequence of operations.
+Even when similar failure phenomena are observed across different lines, variations in process order can result in distinct causal mechanisms.
+As a consequence, fault causes that should be comparable across lines become difficult to recognize, and reasoning based on isolated worksheets can lead to inconsistent or incomplete results.
+These forms of heterogeneity fundamentally constrain the transferability of FMEA knowledge and motivate the need for methods that explicitly address knowledge reuse under heterogeneous manufacturing contexts.

 Previous studies have already alleviated the tabular limitations of FMEA.
 Ontology-based approaches have formalized worksheets into structured graph-based schemas \citep{mikos2011system,rehman2016ontology,camarillo2018knowledge}, and knowledge graph (KG) and machine learning (ML) approaches advanced reasoning capabilities.
 In particular, graph neural networks (GNNs) have been applied to learn relationships that reveal new links between elements which were not explicitly connected before \citep{filz2021data,luttermann2024automated}.
 Such relational learning is crucial when reasoning under heterogeneity.
 Retrieval-augmented generation \citep{lewis2020retrieval} has also been applied to retrieve fault causes based on natural-language similarity \citep{bahr2025knowledge}.
 Despite these advances, most research remains limited to single lines, and heterogeneity across products, equipment, terminology, and process flows continues to hinder knowledge transfer.
 There are studies that attempted to extend FMEA reuse across heterogeneous lines, including our previous works \citep{okazaki2023framework,fujiu2024description}, but these approaches rely on building heavy ontologies and use ad hoc reasoning, which reduces their practicality.
 These gaps indicate the need for a more generalizable approach.
 In particular, manufacturing knowledge should be conceptualized at the fundamental levels, such as actions, states, components, and parameters, that describe how processes operate and fail.
 Leveraging GNNs for consistent relational reasoning and incorporating process flow would then enable efficient FMEA knowledge reuse across heterogeneous manufacturing lines.